 • manage the finances of the Home in a responsible and business-like way, bearing in mind its charitable status;

 • collaborate with local organisations in fund-raising activities and continue to investigate sources of funding for major items of expenditure.

 Agreed at the December 2015 Committe Meeting.

-Like many non-profit making charities funding is key and the Home’s committee is continually looking to identify potential sources of funding to ensure the Home continues to provide the local area with this well respected charitable home for the elderly.
+Like many non-profit making charities funding is important and the Home’s committee is always looking to identify potential sources of funding to ensure the Home continues to provide the local area with this well respected charitable home for the elderly.

 If you think you might be able to help us please get in touch.